Waterdrips/waterdrips2.github.io/_posts/2020-01-03-developing-openfaas.md

 In this file you should write the title, leave 2 lines and then a description.
 [This is a good blog about commit messages](https://chris.beams.io/posts/git-commit/)

+Your IDE may also provide a mechanism to commit not using the command line, so feel free to use whatever you're most comfortable with

 # Opening your PR